Siddhant1419/Python-Dictionary/README.md

-Just uploaded an Python made English Dictionary.
+Just uploaded a Python made English Dictionary.

 You can fetch a word and it's meaning using this.